Charles William Grant, 5th Baron de Longueuil

-Charles William Grant was born in 1782.
-He was the son of Captain David Alexander Grant and Marie-Charles-Joseph Le Moyne, Baronne de Longueuil.
+Charles William Grant, 5th Baron de Longueuil was an Anglo-Canadian soldier and peer, born in 1782.
+He was the son of British Army Captain David Alexander Grant, and Marie-Charles-Joseph Le Moyne, 4th Baroness de Longueuil.
 He served during the War of 1812 as Lieutenant Colonel of the Boucherville militia battalion and as a staff officer.
 He was taken prisoner by the Americans on 8 December 1813, and was held hostage in Worcester, Massachusetts.
 He married Caroline Coffin, daughter of General John Coffin and Anne Mathews, on 21 May 1814.
 He became a member of the Legislative Council of Lower Canada.
 He succeeded to the title of Baron de Longueuil on 17 January 1841.
 He died on 5 July 1848 at his residence of Alwington House in Kingston.